laurenwilner/github_training_site/_book/06_group-workflow.md

 everyone has a merge conflict eventually.

 What is a merge conflict, you might ask, and how does it happen?
-Well, a merge conflict can happen if you and a colleague edit the same location on the same file.
-If colleague #1 merges their changes into main, then when colleague #2 goes to merge their changes into main, GitHub doesn't know what to do.
-This can occur if you both worked from the same version of main.
-Once colleague #1 merged in their changes, colleague #2's changes can't be merged in without making some decisions regarding whose changes should be kept.
+Well, a merge conflict can happen if you and a colleague both pull from main at the same time and proceed to edit the same location on the same file.
+If colleague #1 merges their changes into main, then when colleague #2 goes to merge their changes into main, GitHub doesn't know what changes to keep.

 <img src="./figures/conflict.PNG" width="100%" />